-Dr. Doris Espiritu has been teaching and leading programs at CCC – chemistry, biophysics, engineering – for 11 years, and is continually striving to provide research experiences and other exceptional opportunities for her students.
+Dr. Doris Espiritu has been teaching and leading programs at City Colleges of Chicago – chemistry, biophysics, engineering, and computer science – for 13 years, and is continually striving to provide research experiences, professional development, and other exceptional opportunities for her students.

-She has partnered with universities like Princeton, which recruits students from all seven City Colleges for paid internships for those selected for their Biophysics Research Experience for Undergraduates program.
-These students then work with top scientists in the country and abroad, and present their research nationally.
-Truman College student Edgar Brian Mejia was accepted to the program, allowing him to research molecular biophysics – an opportunity he would not have had otherwise.
+To further support students with opportunities outside of the classroom, Dr. Espiritu has partnered with universities like Princeton to help students secure paid internship positions where they have the chance to work with top scientists in the country and abroad, and present their research nationally.
+In fact, Truman College student Edgar Brian Mejia was accepted into the program, allowing him to research molecular biophysics – an opportunity he would not have had otherwise.
 Edgar began his studies at City Colleges by taking English as a Second Language and science classes in order to eventually pursue a degree in engineering.

-Dr. Espiritu trained in Computational Chemistry at the Academies of Sciences in the Czech Republic in the summer of 2017, which will help her to provide additional research opportunities to students who are not chosen for the Princeton program.
-She has had students work on a data mining project to study the health of the Chicago River, as well as secured space to work on the experimental aspect of her research in computational chemistry at the UIC College of Medicine, again, enabling her to extend more hands-on opportunities to CCC students.
+Additionally, Dr. Espiritu trained in computational chemistry at the Academies of Sciences in the Czech Republic in the summer of 2017, which has helped her provide additional research opportunities to students.
+She has had students work on a data mining project to study the health of the Chicago River, as well as secured space to work on the experimental aspect of her research in computational chemistry at the UIC College of Medicine.

-If you are interested in learning more about the work Dr. Espiritu and her students are doing, or want to learn more about the Wright College Engineering Pathway, you can contact her at email@example.com.
+If you are interested in learning more about the work Dr. Espiritu and her students are doing, or you want to learn more about Wright College’s Engineering Pathways, you can contact her at firstname.lastname@example.org.